awslabs/data-solutions-framework-on-aws/framework/API.md

 ```

 - *Type:* aws-cdk-lib.aws_ec2.SubnetSelection
-- *Default:* the Vpc default strategy if not specified.
+- *Default:* the private subnets with egress.

 The subnets where to deploy the MSK Provisioned cluster.